Zoombinis: Zoombinis Logical Journey v2.0 (2001)

 The US version of the original game was expanded and republished as Zoombinis Logical Journey v2.0 by The Learning Company in September 2001.

 Zoombinis (2015)

 In 2014, TERC began an internally funded redevelopment of Logical Journey of the Zoombinis.
 In February 2015, they launched a Kickstarter campaign to fund additional enhancements and releases and on 25 March, the campaign was funded successfully, with the total pledged double the original target of $50,000.
-The main improvements are updated graphics and the games ability to run on modern operating systems.
+The main improvements are updated graphics and the game's ability to run on modern operating systems.